perone/Pyevolve/docs/source/intro.rst

       every generation.
 It receives one parameter, the GA Engine by itself.

    Data Type Independent
-      When a genetic operator is data type idependent, it will operates on different data types but not with different chromosome representation, for example, the :func:`Mutators.G1DListMutatorSwap` mutator will operate on Real, Allele or Integer :class:`G1DList.G1DList` chromosome, but not on :class:`G2DList.G2DList` chromosome.
+      When a genetic operator is data type idependent, it will operate on different data types but not with different chromosome representations.
+For example, the :func:`Mutators.G1DListMutatorSwap` mutator will operate on Real, Allele or Integer :class:`G1DList.G1DList` chromosome, but not on :class:`G2DList.G2DList` chromosome.